-If you settled, cancelled or had debt forgiven, you could end up owing income taxes to the IRS or your State.
-The IRS considers debt that is settled for less, forgiven or cancelled as income.
+If you settled, canceled or had consumer liabilities forgiven, you could end up owing income taxes to the IRS or your State.
+The IRS considers consumer liability that is settled for less, forgiven or canceled as income.
 Why?
 Well if you spent $10,000 dollars on a credit card and say $7,000 was forgiven, you received essentially $7,000 of tax-free income.
 There are exceptions though to this rule.

 Why & How Creditors Notify the IRS of Settled, Canceled or Forgiven Debt

 Your creditors (e.g. banks, credit card companies, hospitals, an auto dealership) must report any amount that is forgiven of $600 dollars or more.
 This typically only applies to the principal amount and not forgiven interest or penalties.
 The process starts whereby a creditor will notify you and the IRS with a 1099-C form after they charge off or write off your debt as noncollectable.
 Creditors do this to individuals who default or settle for less because they want to lower their tax liabilities.
 The 1099-C amount must be reported as income on your Federal tax return (if it does not meet any exceptions discussed below).
 Make sure that the settlement or canceled debt amount on your 1099-C is correct.
 Moreover, understand that a creditor normally cannot write off your debt, send you a 1099, and then sell your debt as well to a collection agency.
 Even if they do, you should not be held liable for the debt in most cases.
 The IRS also stresses that you should report any amount less than $600 on your tax return.

 When Debt Settled or Forgiven Is Not Considered Income